 - There is no advance payment for transportation.
 The guide will take you inside the office of the Funivia dell’Etna for the payment of the return tickets, just before the departure.

 - In case of many requests, the participants will be divided into smaller groups with different guides, according to the languages in order to avoid the formation of large groups of people.

 Meeting at the square of the Sapienza Refuge (Nicolosi – Etna Sud) at 8:30

 Expected departure at: 9:00

 Initial briefing and cableway ticket purchase (round trip)

 Departure of the trek from an altitude of 2500 meters

-View of the Crater del Laghetto eruption of 2001, Belvedere della Valle del Bove and finally to the Barbagallo Craters related to the 2002 eruption at an altitude of 2900 meters.
+View of the Crater del Laghetto eruption of 2001, Belvedere della Valle del Bove and finally to the Barbagallo Craters related to the 2002 eruption at an altitude of 3000 meters (variable value).

 Arrival expected at about 14:00 at the Etna cableway at an altitude of 2500 meters.

 Return by cable car to the starting point (Rifugio Sapienza).